posrocket/posrocket-python-sdk/docs/source/how_to/location_service.rst

 ^^^^^^^^^^^^^
 To create a `Tab`_ on the POSRocket system, a LaunchPad client must be created and to have a valid token.

-The following function allows to Assign a pickup object to a Tab:
+The following function allows to create object to a Tab:

     - Check the `Authentication`_ section for information regarding how to setup your LaunchPad object.